- Travel and Places

 Places to Visit near Puerto de la Cruz

-The Mount Teide National Park is a unique location with a nature reserve around Mount Teide, an active volcano in the north central part of Tenerife.
+The Mount Teide National Park is a unique location and a Unesco World Heritage Site comprising a nature reserve around Mount Teide, an active volcano in the north central part of Tenerife.
 In this area the Teide observatory is found which has the largest solar telescope in Europe as well as being one of the largest space observatories in the world.
-Visitors can travel to the region subject to prevailing conditions and availability of tours to the observatory.
+Visitors can attend subject to prevailing conditions and available tours to the observatory.

 Santa Cruz de Tenerife is a city and capital of the region which hosts a large carnival just before the lenten period which is so popular, it is televised and watched throughout the island.
 The city of La Oratava has many architectural sights including Spanish colonial styled architecture.